snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 I laid the artwork out on top of the paper until the arrangement looked good. :test_tube: :woman_shrugging:
 Next, I traced each piece and marked with :heavy_multiplication_x:s exactly where each nail would have to go. :pen: :hammer: :pushpin:
-I taped the paper onto the wall (with [painter's tape](https://www.amazon.com/ScotchBlue-Original-Multi-Surface-Painters-2090-24NC/dp/B00004Z4CP/?th=1)), and made sure all the traced artwork edges were level. *Finally*, I put nails in as marked, pulled the craft paper down, and hung the artwork up
+I [taped the paper](https://www.amazon.com/ScotchBlue-Original-Multi-Surface-Painters-2090-24NC/dp/B00004Z4CP/?th=1) onto the wall and made sure all the traced artwork edges were level. *Finally*, I put nails in as marked, pulled the craft paper down, and hung the artwork up